 In this case, Great Danes were bred to be skilled hunters, which means their instinctive IQ is in hunting.
 For years, they’ve been some of the best wild boar hunters in the dogdom.
 Given how vicious wild boars are, Danes were fearless.

 The final component of dog intelligence is adaptive intelligence.
 This refers to the ability of a dog to learn for him or herself.
-In my opinion, this may be the most important aspect of true dog IQ.
+In my opinion, this may be the most important aspect of dog intelligence.
 But unfortunately, it’s hard to measure.

 Given their experiences from the environment, are they able to learn and solve problems?
 Does the dog highly adaptable to environments and situations?
 All of these are great questions when addressing a dog’s adaptive intelligence.

-Although instinctive intelligence is roughly the same among all Great Danes, adaptive IQ can vary greatly.
+Although instinctive intelligence is roughly the same among all Great Danes, adaptive intelligence can and will vary greatly.
 Still, more often than not, Great Danes tend to show high adaptive intelligence through their actions.

 Neighborhood kids would come to play with him & I’d tell ’em just tell him to go home when you’re done.
 Sure enough, he’d be knocking on the door in a few hours.